TimRohr22/Cauldron/APILogic/README.md

 If you find yourself in this position, you can either investigate a definition (see **Using DEFINE Tag**, below), or using a root-level IF tag with a single space of dependent text (that is, providing little alteration to your command line, regardless of if it passes).

     !somescript {& if ([sanitycheck] @|Bob the Slayer|sanity > 10 ) } {& end} ...
 Because the END tag follows nearly immediately on the IF tag, no important text is included or excluded from the command line, no matter the result of the test.
 The IF tag is there simply to force the group to be evaluated and the result stored.
 This would be a better solution than using a definition if the group was particularly complex since the definition is a simple text replacement operation.
-Defining and naming a group ensures that the group is only being retrieved and evaluated once (read more in **Using DEFINE Tag**).
+Using a named group ensures that the group is only being retrieved and evaluated once (read more in **Using DEFINE Tag**).
 ### Negation
 Negation can be applied to any element of a condition or to any group by use of the `!` character.
 This can be handy to test for the non-existence of a sheet item: